lelsheri/system-v10/erpnext/docs/user/manual/en/accounts/sales-invoice.md

 Invoice” box.
 Here you can fill in the details of how frequently you want to bill this Invoice and the period for which the contract is valid.

-ERPNext will automatically create new Invoices and mail it to the Email Addresses you set.
+Revalue ERP will automatically create new Invoices and mail it to the Email Addresses you set.

 #### Automatically Fetching Item Batch Numbers

-If you are selling an item from a [Batch](/docs/user/manual/en/stock/batch), ERPNext will automatically fetch a batch number for you if "Update Stock" is checked.
+If you are selling an item from a [Batch](/docs/user/manual/en/stock/batch), Revalue ERP will automatically fetch a batch number for you if "Update Stock" is checked.
 The batch number will be fetched on a First Expiring First Out (FEFO) basis.
 This is a variant of First In First Out (FIFO) that gives highest priority to the soonest to expire Items.